nimaid/LPHK/README.md

 * Add `@LOAD_LAYOUT` header command to load a specified layout
   * Check if layout currently exists when binding to a button (incl during load layout)
     * If not, prompt user if they want to continue anyway
-* Add feature to SOUND to check if file currently exists when binding to a button (incl during load layout)
-  * If not, prompt user if they want to continue anyway
 * MIDI output command?
 (Low priority)
 * Load layout command?
 (That could get messy, maybe not a script func, but a seperate GUI option to bind loading a specific layout)